lauracondon/pands-project2021/README.md

 plt.show()
 ```

-Using seaborn, histograms for each of the four numeric variables are created.
+Using seaborn, histograms for each of the four numeric variables are created [16].
 Histograms are a common way to visualize distributions in data.

 These histograms are multivariate as each of the three classes of iris are represented on the same graph.
-Using ' hue = "class"' each class is assigned a different colour - taken from the colour palette applied earlier.
+Using ' hue = "class"' each class is assigned a different colour - taken from the colour palette applied earlier [17].

 A kernel density estimate (KDE) is added overlapping the histogram.
-A KDE is a smooth curve estimate of the density of a variable.
+A KDE is a smooth curve estimate of the density of a variable [18].
 Seaborn provides an easy way to combine the two in one figure by simply including 'kde = True'.
-As there is quite a bit of overlap in some of the figures, efforts have been made to make the data easier to read by increasing the number of bins in the histogram and by setting the element to step so that bars overlap as one 'block' with decreased opacity.
+As there is quite a bit of overlap in some of the figures, efforts have been made to make the data easier to read by increasing the number of bins in the histogram and by setting the element to step so that bars overlap as one 'block' with decreased opacity [19].
 Gridlines are also added to try to increase the readibility.

-The resulting histograms are both displayed to the user one at a time in a pop up window and saved to the designated folder 'data-visualizations' for later viewing.
+The resulting histograms are both displayed to the user one at a time in a pop up window and saved to the designated folder 'data-visualizations' for later viewing [20].
 As with the summary text file, if the data was changed in the iris.data file the next time analysis.py was run the figures would be overwritten with the new output.

 **Step 5 - Scatterplots**